learning-serverless-security/learning-serverless-security/README.md

 ## Chapter 8: Hacking and Securing Google Cloud Storage Buckets

+In this chapter, you will shift your focus to Google Cloud and explore how attackers can exploit cloud storage bucket misconfigurations to expose or steal sensitive data.
+You will simulate scenarios such as dangling bucket takeovers and examine how lingering references to deleted buckets can be abused for malicious purposes.
+Finally, you will learn how to enforce secure bucket configurations by using IaC to minimize the risk of costly misconfigurations.

 ## Chapter 9: Abusing Google Cloud Storage Event Triggers with Malicious File Uploads

+In this chapter, you’ll dive deeper into how attackers exploit misconfigurations and code injection vulnerabilities in event-driven file-processing applications in Google Cloud.
+You’ll also examine what works and what doesn’t when securing event-driven file-processing workflows from attackers.

 ## Chapter 10: Setting up Backdoors and Escalating Privileges in Google Cloud

+In this chapter, you will build on what you’ve learned by exploring how an attacker could exploit a vulnerable Cloud Run service, bypass restrictions, and set up a backdoor without relying on a reverse shell.
+You will also simulate privilege escalation in Google Cloud by abusing overly permissive service accounts tied to serverless compute resources.

 ## Chapter 11: Hacking and Securing Azure Functions

+In this chapter, you’ll shift your focus to Microsoft Azure and examine how attackers can exploit vulnerable Azure Functions.
+As you go through the simulations and hands-on examples, you’ll learn how to recognize various types of misconfigurations and secure them against potential threats.

 ## Chapter 12: Escalating Privileges in Microsoft Azure

+In this chapter, you will dive deep into privilege escalation in Azure by examining how an overly permissive managed identity tied to the vulnerable function app can be abused.
+You’ll simulate extracting the function app’s managed-identity access token, then use that token to escalate to Owner-level privileges and read secrets from Azure Key Vault.

 ## Chapter 13: Analyzing, Auditing, and Securing Serverless Application Code

+In this chapter, you will explore additional techniques and best practices to secure your serverless applications.
+You’ll learn how to leverage automated tools, secure coding practices, and custom scripts to further secure your applications against code injection, supply chain attacks, and other emerging threats.

 ## Get to Know the Author